Cloud Insight FAQ

 Aggregation : AVG

-then it is set as the average used_rto of cpu_idx: 0 and cpu_idx: 1 according to the Aggregation settings.
+Then it is set as the average used_rto of cpu_idx: 0 and cpu_idx: 1 according to the Aggregation settings.

 Q. If I have set the monitoring items and conditions of the Event Rule as Conditions of multiple Metrics, do all the conditions need to be met for the Event to occur?